Your academic year

 |1 April and 30 June||1 April to 31 March|

 |1 July and 31 July||1 July to 30 June|

-Your university or college will be able to confirm your course start date if you don't know it.
+Your university or college will be able to confirm your course start date if you do not know it.

 The Open University provides a flexible approach to study with numerous start dates available.
-Therefore, knowing which academic year your course falls under is especially important before you complete and return any forms.
+Knowing which academic year your course falls under is especially important before you complete and return any forms.
 If you’re unsure about which form to complete, speak to your university or college.